pomerium/pomerium/docs/docs/topics/ppl.md

 # Pomerium Policy Language

-Pomerium Policy Language (**PPL**) is a yaml-based notation for creating easy and flexible authorization policies.
+Pomerium Policy Language (**PPL**) is a [yaml]-based notation for creating easy and flexible authorization policies.
 This document covers the usage of PPL and provides several example policies.

 ## At a Glance